-Susannah Livengood is an illustrator and comic artist currently living nearby Nashville, Tennessee.
+Susannah/Sue Livengood is an illustrator and hopeful comic artist currently living nearby Nashville, Tennessee/USA.

-Sue is self-taught and is currently reorganizing and relearning her craft.
-She loves primarily original work with some fanart scattered throughout--Guild Wars 2, LEGO, and a variety of others.
+Mostly self-taught, Sue is focusing on taking a step back to relearn and reorganize for the rest of 2019.
+They love primarily original work with some fanart scattered throughout--Guild Wars 2, LEGO, Final Fantasy, and a variety of others.

 Q: What traditional tools do you use?

 A: Almost anything I can get my hands on.
 I believe it's important to know a variety of mediums, such as inks, watercolours, acrylic paints, charcoal, and much more.

 Q: Most of your work is in Digital?
 What do you use for that?

 A: Again, I try to keep the same outlook as I do with traditional art.
 I have a variety of programs and am trying my best to learn new ones, whether that's for graphic design, art, or 3D.
 However, my main tools are usually a WACOM Cintiq 22HD and Photoshop CC + Clip Studio.

 Q: Do you accept requests?
 Can you do some art for [insert project here]?
 I can't pay you, but...

 A: No. I only work with paying customers.